rlichtenwalter/dir2text/docs/getting-started/basic-concepts.md

    - Symlink loops are detected and prevented
    - Files may appear multiple times through different paths

+Both modes feature comprehensive loop detection through tracking device IDs and inode numbers.
+When a loop is detected, it's marked with a special `[loop detected]` indicator to prevent infinite recursion.

 ### Representation in Tree Visualization

 **Default Mode (without `-L`):**